 Integrated customer experiences and online purchases have risen to become game-changers for marketers.
 According to research statistics, about eighty percent of people use their in-store smartphone as part of the purchase.
 This s a perfect opportunity for you to reach out to influence your target audience purchases.

 Digital marketing encompasses the delivery of the right messages to the appropriate audience.
 Location services and geotargeting are gradually increasing as people adopt mobile marketing.
 They are essential in developing timely and more personal marketing in achieving a collect audience targeting.
 Most marketers are using geotargeting in unlocking amazing mobile marketing opportunities and giving high personalized shopping experiences to consumers.

 Augmented Reality and Virtual Reality

-Augmented reality brings many applications on the table including social media platforms, location-based apps, mobile games, and online media streaming.
-Snapchat’s location-based augmented reality features hit the headlines in 2016 for its impact on consumer brand interactions.
+Augmented reality brings many applications to the table including social media platforms, location-based apps, mobile games, and online media streaming.
+Snapchat’s location-based augmented reality features hit the headlines in 2016 for their impact on consumer brand interactions.
 Marketers are adapting visual reality and augmented reality technology in a move to create massive audience engagement opportunities.

 Video Streaming and Online Media Services

 Video streaming and online TV through online platforms such as Amazon, Netflix, Hulu, and Apple TV are consistently becoming popular.
 Video streaming takes about an hour of online user’s time daily while broadcast TV captures about two hours.
 Users are adopting the use of mobile technology, and with time online media and video streaming will become a regular daily activity.

 Here Is An Infographic To Explain Why Mobile Marketing Is Vital To Your Business